GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Selected To Active](selected-to-active.webp)

-Ok its finally bake time, select your High Poly asset then press Ctrl and select your `Bake Target` this sets the High poly as selected and your `Bake Target` as Active.
+Ok its finally bake time, select your High Poly asset then press <kbd>Ctrl</kbd> and select your `Bake Target` this sets the High poly as selected and your `Bake Target` as Active.
 If everything is selected correctly your outliner should look like the image above.
 With a dark orange highlight on the high poly object and bright orange for the `Bake Target`.

 ![Select Normal Node](select-normal-node.webp)